rzjaffery/Quiz_App_with_Timer_DEN/README.md

-QuizAppTimer
-📱 Description
+Quiz App Timer

+Description:
 QuizAppTimer is an Android application built using Java and Android Studio.
 It is a simple multiple-choice quiz app that presents 5 questions, each with a 10-second countdown timer.
 At the end of the quiz, the app displays the final score.

-🎯 Features
+Features:

-5 Multiple Choice Questions (MCQs)
+=> 5 Multiple Choice Questions (MCQs)

-4 Options per question
+=> 4 Options per question

-10-second countdown timer for each question
+=> 10-second countdown timer for each question

-Automatically moves to the next question when time runs out
+=> Automatically moves to the next question when time runs out

-Score Calculation
+=> Score Calculation

-Result Screen with final score display
+=> Result Screen with final score display

 Home Screen with:

-Start Quiz button
+=> Start Quiz button

-Exit button
+=> Exit button

-🧰 Technologies Used
+Technologies Used

-Technology	Purpose
-Java	Main programming language
+=> Java (Main programming language )

-Android Studio	IDE for development
+=> Android Studio (IDE for development )

-AppCompatActivity	Activity base class
+=> AppCompatActivity (Activity base class )

-CountDownTimer	Timer implementation
+=> CountDownTimer (Timer implementation )

-XML Layouts	UI Design
+=> XML Layouts (UI Design )

-String Resources	Questions & Options
+=> String Resources (Questions & Options )

-📂 Project Structure
+Project Structure
 pgsql
-Copy
-Edit
+CopyEdit
 QuizAppTimer/
 ├── app/
 │   └── src/
 │       └── main/
 │           └── java/com/example/quizapptimer/
 │               ├── MainActivity.java
 │               ├── QuizActivity.java
 │               └── ResultActivity.java
 │           └── res/
 │               └── layout/
 │                   ├── activity_main.xml
 │                   ├── activity_quiz.xml
 │                   └── activity_result.xml
 │               └── values/
 │                   └── strings.xml
 │                   └── themes.xml

-🚀 How to Run the App
+How to Run the App

-Clone the repository or open the project in Android Studio.
+=> Clone the repository or open the project in Android Studio.

-Connect an Android Emulator or real device.
+=> Connect to an Android Emulator or a real device.

-Click "Run ▶️" in Android Studio.
+=> Click Run in Android Studio.

 Test the app:

-Start Quiz → Runs the quiz with timer
+=> Start Quiz: Runs the quiz with timer

-Exit → Closes the app
+=> Exit: Closes the app

-After the quiz, the Result Screen will show your score.
+=> After the quiz, the Result Screen will show your score.

-🧪 Screenshots
-Screen	Description
-Home Screen with Start & Exit buttons
-Quiz Screen with timer and options
-Result Screen showing final score

-(Replace with your screenshots and rename accordingly)

-📄 Requirements
-Software	Version
+Requirements:

-Android Studio	Arctic Fox or above
+=> Android Studio (Narwhal 2025 )

-Android SDK	API 21 (Lollipop) or above
+=> Android SDK (API 21 (Lollipop) )
-Java	8 or above

-👨‍💻 Author
+=> Java 17

-Rayyan Zafar
+=> Author: Rayyan Zafar

-Mentor: Safwan Tahir
+=> Mentor: Safwan Tahir

-Project for: Digital Empowerment Network App Development Bootcamp
+=> Project for: Digital Empowerment Network App Development Bootcamp

-📅 Deadline
-23-July-2025

-📥 Deliverables
+Deliverables:

-✅ GitHub Repository with clean code
+=> GitHub Repository with clean code

-✅ README file with project details and screenshots
+=> README file with project details and screenshots

-✅ Android APK (Optional if submitting)